Ger-23/FrightNightFilmFinder/README.md

 and site data each time for any results but still not loading all images (eg. Python Linter images for views and models, testing on views, models and forms, etc.)

+- Issue with database connection which presented when trying to run tests - this line of code was added in env.py - os.environ['DEV'] = "1" - which was hashed out when finished running tests, and this in settings - DEBUG = 'DEV' in os.environ .

 ## Credit